jamiepratt/hyperlith/README.md

 #### Actions should not update the view themselves directly

 Actions should not update the view via merge fragments.
-This is because the changes they make would get overwritten on the next `render-fn` that pushes a new view down the `/updates` SSE connection.
+This is because the changes they make would get overwritten on the next `render-fn` that pushes a new view down the updates SSE connection.
 However, they can still be used to update signals as those won't be changed by fragment merges.
 This allows you to do things like validation on the server.

 #### Stateless